Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Characterisation of automorphisms of Lie groups which act distally on Sub

-\begin{proof} $(4)\implies (3)\implies (1)$ and $(4)\implies (2)\implies (1)$ obviously hold.
-We also have that $(5)\implies (4)$, as $\Inn(G)=\{\inn(k)\mid k\in K\}$ is compact.
-To show that $(1)-(5)$ are equivalent, it is enough to show that $(1)\implies (5)$.
-Suppose $(1)$ holds.
 Suppose $G$ is not compact.
+We need to show that $G$ is a product of $\R^n$ and a compact subgroup for some $n\in\N$.
 As every inner automorphism acts distally on $\Sub^a_G$, by Corollary \ref{alm-conn}, $G$ is distal.
 By Theorem 9 of \cite{Ro} and Corollary 2.1\,(ii) of \cite{Je}, $G/R$ is compact where $R$ is the solvable radical of $G$.
 Let $N$ be the nilradical of $G$.
 Let $C$ be the largest compact normal subgroup of $N$.
 Then $C$ is connected and central in $G$ and $N/C$ is simply connected and nilpotent.
 Note that every inner automorphism of $G$ by an element of $N$ is unipotent, i.e.\ $\Ad(x)$ is unipotent for all $x\in N$.
 By Theorem \ref{unip}, $\inn(x)=\Id$ for every $x\in N$ i.e.\ $N$ is abelian and central in $G$.
 In particular, since $R/N$ is abelian, $R$ is nilpotent, and hence $R=N$.
 Therefore, $R$ is central in $G$.
 Now $G$ is a compact extension of $Z^0$, the connected component of the center $Z$ of $G$.
 Let $Z^0=\R^n\times C$, where $C$ is compact and, $n\in\N$ as $G$ is non-compact.
-Then the subgroup $V=\R^n$ is a (nontrivisl) vector group which is central.
-Using Lemma 3.7 of \cite{I}, we get that $G=K\times \R^n$, where $K$ is the maximal compact subgroup of $G$, i.e.\ $(5)$ holds.
+Then the subgroup $V=\R^n$ is a (nontrivial) vector group which is central.
+Using Lemma 3.7 of \cite{I}, we get that $G=\R^n\times K$, where $K$ is the maximal compact subgroup of $G$, i.e.\ $(5)$ holds.

-If $G$ does not have any compact central subgroup of positive dimension, by Theorem \ref{main}, we get that $(6) \Longleftrightarrow (1)$, and hence the last assertion follows. \end{proof}
+If $G$ does not have any compact central subgroup of positive dimension, by Theorem \ref{main}, we get that $(6) \Leftrightarrow (1)$, and hence the last assertion follows. \end{proof}

-An automorphism $T\in\Aut(G)$ is said to have bounded orbits if all its orbits are relatively compact, i.e.\ for every $x\in G$, $\{T^{n}(x)\}_{n\in\Z}$ is relatively compact.
+An automorphism $T$ of a locally compact group $G$ is said to have bounded orbits if all its orbits are relatively compact, i.e.\ for every $x\in G$, $\{T^{n}(x)\}_{n\in\Z}$ is relatively compact.
 In particular, if $T$ is contained in a compact subgroup of $\Aut(G)$, then $T$ has bounded orbits.
-The following result is for any automorphism on a general connected Lie group which act distally on $\Sub^a_G$.
+The following result is for any automorphism on a general connected Lie group which acts distally on $\Sub^a_G$.

 \begin{cor} Let $G$ be a connected Lie group and let $T\in\Aut(G)$.
 If $T$ acts distally on $\Sub^a_G$, then $T$ has bounded orbits. \end{cor}